4 minute read

 A contactless payment limit—also referred to as a cardholder verification method (CVM) limit—is the maximum amount a customer can pay with a contactless card before they are prompted for a signature or PIN verification.
 These limits are in place to help protect consumers from fraud.
 Each country sets its own threshold, or leaves it up to the issuing or acquiring bank to determine.
 Here's a deeper look at contactless limits around the world.

 Neither the US nor Canada have set contactless limits, leaving them instead to the discretion of card schemes and financial institutions.
-For instance in the US, Visa, Mastercard, and Discover have set their limits at $100 and American Express at $200.
-In Canada, Mastercard, Visa, and American Express have set limits at CA$250, while Interac limits are CA$100.
+For instance in Canada, Mastercard, Visa, and American Express have set limits at CA$250, while Interac limits are CA$100.

 Countries in Europe have been more proactive in placing limits on contactless payments, directly addressing online payments within the Revised Payment Services Directive (PSD2) regulations adopted in 2015.
 These regulations cover the UK as well, since they withdrew from the European Union after its passing.